All Episodes

 The premise must survive above all else.

-If this doesn't say it all, if somebody doesn't stand up and say, Mr. Holder, it's time you're you resigned.
+If this doesn't say it all, if somebody doesn't stand up and say, Mr. Holder, it's time you resigned.

-You're not qualified for this job of attorney general.
+You're not qualified for this job of Attorney General.

-Yesterday afternoon there was a House Judiciary Committee hearing on the Department of Justice oversight.
+Yesterday afternoon, there was a House Judiciary Committee hearing on the Department of Justice oversight.

-Have you read the Arizona immigration law?
+Eric Holder testified, Ted Pohl, Republican from Texas, have you read the Arizona immigration law?

 I have not had a chance to.

-I've glanced at it, I've not read it.
+I've glanced at it.

 It's 10 pages.

-Even though you haven't read the law, do you have an opinion as To whether it's constitutional.
+Even though you haven't read the law, do you have an opinion as to whether it's constitutional?

-I have not really I've not been briefed yet.
+I have not really, I've not been briefed yet.

 We, as I said, have had underway a review of the law.